Run Cloud Dataprep jobs to BigQuery

 The data source automatically updates.
 You are ready to go to the next task.

-Exploring ecommerce data fields with a UI
+Task 4.
+Exploring ecommerce data fields with the UI

 In this task, you will load and explore a sample of the dataset within Cloud Dataprep.